TheAlexDev23/aspnet-practice/README.md

 # What is this?

-I used this repo to learn ASP.NET Core and practice some concepts.
+A repo with documentation on some aspnet core concepts that I used to learn the framework